bertt/gitlab-ci-training/README.md

 ### 3.8 When

-You can control when do you want run your jobs.
-By default, jobs are executed automatically when previous stage succeed.
+You can control when you want to run your jobs.
+By default, jobs are executed automatically when the previous stage succeeds.
 You can specify another condition, you can run jobs manually, always or on error.

 ```yaml
 # .gitlab-ci.yml